Book Cheap Flights to Addis Ababa from £124 with Opodo

 How can I search for low-cost flights to Addis Ababa on Opodo UK?

-In which month is it best to buy flights to Addis Ababa?
+What month is the best time to visit Addis Ababa?

-What carriers provide flights from the UK to Addis Ababa?
+Which airlines provide the lowest-cost flights to Addis Ababa?

 Plan your trip